 Finally, Walmart continually analyzes customer shopping patterns and preferences.
 This data helps inform the chain on how to display merchandise and stock shelves.
 Also, the collected information, once analyzed, helps to gain insights on which private brands to carry, discontinued products, and new items.

 Another example of successful data discovery is Coca-Cola.
-This brand implemented artificial intelligence to its data discovery framework and continues to reap results.
+This brand implemented artificial intelligence in its data discovery framework and continues to reap results.

 The most significant gains for Coca-Cola’s strategy are arguably in product development.
 For example, the 2017 launch of Cherry Sprite wasn’t just a stab in the dark.
 The brand revealed that the concept for the drink came directly from data gathered from the company’s self-service drink fountains.